 Serving a glass of Port before or after dinner is a surefire way to impress a date or guest.
 Chances are they’ve never had Port, let alone Port that’s been selected, stored and served properly.
 In spite of its centuries of prestige, Port wine has only recently come back in vogue in the States.
 Port, named for the eponymous Portuguese city of Porto, was made first popular in the 17th century by the British, who started drinking it because…well, it’s a long story, but in a nutshell, they were mad at the French.
 Port fell off the map for recent generations of drinkers due in part to its daunting complexity.
 It’s this very same complexity that makes Port extremely rewarding.

-You can spend a lifetime exploring the nuance and history of Port wine.
+You can spend a lifetime exploring the nuance and history of the types Port wine.
 But all it takes to get started is 10 minutes of reading.
 Start here.

 What is Port Wine?